Wayfear/PLSBI/readme.md

 ### score(X, y)

 - Return the coefficient of determination of the prediction.
+The coefficient of determination is applied as the evaluation metric.
+The coefficient of determination  is defined as (1-mu/nu), where mu is the residual sum of squares ((y_true - y_pred)** 2).sum() and nu is the total sum of squares ((y_true - y_true.mean()) ** 2).sum().
+The best possible score is 1.0 and it can be negative (because the model can be arbitrarily worse).
+A constant model that always predicts the expected value of y, disregarding the input features, would get a score of 0.0.

 - Parameters:
 **X**, a ndarray of shape (n_samples, n_node_size, n_node_size), where n_samples is the number of subjects, n_node_size is the number of ROIs.